romm/formz/Documentation/06-IntegratorManual/ViewHelpers/Index.rst

   Defines the value of an option, which can be used later in the field rendering.

-- :ref:`formz:section <integratorManual-viewHelpers-section>`
+- :ref:`formz:slot <integratorManual-viewHelpers-slot>`

-  Defines a section in the template of a field.
+  Defines a slot in the template of a field.

-- :ref:`formz:renderSection <integratorManual-viewHelpers-renderSection>`
+- :ref:`formz:slot.render <integratorManual-viewHelpers-slot-render>`

-  Launches the rendering of a section defined in the template of a field.
+  Launches the rendering of a slot defined in the template of a field.

 - :ref:`formz:formatMessage <integratorManual-viewHelpers-formatMessage>`